Sankey-S/Sankey-S/README.md

-# 👋 Hey there, I'm Sanketh S!
+# 👋 Hey there, I'm Sanketh!

 🎓 I’m currently in my 3rd year pursuing a Bachelor's degree in **Computer Science and Engineering**.